reactual/hacker-news-favorites-api/README.md

 ```

 ## Notes
-Currently, the request timeout on is manually set to just under 3 minutes, but could change.
+Currently, the request timeout is manually set to just under 3 minutes, but could change.
 You may need to provide an offset and make multiple requests if you are getting a timeout when trying to download hundreds-thousands+ of favorites.
 If you receive a timeout error, modify the limit/offset and retry the request.
 We are using [stdlib](https://stdlib.com/) to host the api.

 ## More Info
 Additional docs & a live testing tool avail at [stdlib](https://stdlib.com/@reactual/lib/hnfavs/dev/).